My Chemical Romance UK reunion tour dates - how to get tickets

 When is the My Chemical Romance UK show?

-The UK performance will be on Saturday June 20th from 17:30 at Stadium MK in Milton Keynes.
-This information, which appeared at the end of the Twitter video, is backed up on the official tour dates list on the My Chemical Romance website.
+The UK performance will be on Saturday, June 20th from 5.30pm at Stadium MK in Milton Keynes.
+This was confirmed by the Twitter video and the official tour dates list on the My Chemical Romance website.

 When do My Chemical Romance tickets go on sale?

-Tickets for the performance will go on sale from Friday 24th January at 9:30 in the morning and you can get them here.
+Tickets for the performance will go on sale from Friday 24th January at 9.30am in the morning – buy them here.

 How do I get My Chemical Romance tickets?